MrinallU/Cubic-Spline-Interpolator/README.md

 # Instructions

-Enter the N number of points followed by the points themselves.
+Input: Enter the N number of points followed by the points themselves.

-Sample Input:
+Sample Input: A extrapolated spline equation connecting the three points, followed by a graph displaying the curve.

 ```
 3